epasveer/seer/README.md

 Support/Contact
 ===============

     Send an email to epasveer@att.net for any bugs or features.
+Or create a task in my github project page.